skip to content

 Funding

-This four-year studentship is funded by Cancer Research UK and includes full funding for University and College fees and, in addition, a stipend currently of £21,000 per annum for 4 years.
+This four-year studentship is funded by Cancer Research UK Cambridge Institute.
+It includes full funding for University fees and, in addition, a stipend currently of £21,000 per annum for four years.

 Eligibility

-No nationality restrictions apply to Cancer Research UK studentships.
-Applications are invited from recent graduates or final year undergraduates who hold or expect to gain a first/upper second-class degree (or equivalent) in a relevant subject from any recognised university worldwide.
-Applicants with relevant research experience gained through Master¿s study, or while working in a laboratory, are strongly encouraged to apply.
+We welcome applications from both UK and overseas students.
+Applications are invited from recent graduates or final-year undergraduates who hold or expect to gain a First/Upper Second Class degree (or equivalent) in a relevant subject from any recognised university worldwide.

 How to apply

-Please apply using the University Applicant Portal.
-For further information about the course and to access the applicant portal, go to:
+Please apply via the University Applicant Portal.
+For further information about the course and to access the Applicant Portal, visit:

-To complete your online application, you will need to provide the following:
+To complete your online application, you will need to answer/provide the following:

-Your statement of interest (limit of 2,500 characters) should explain why you wish to be considered for the studentship and which qualities and experience you will bring to the role.
+(b) Your Statement of Interest (up to 2,500 characters) should explain why you wish to be considered for the studentship and what qualities and experience you will bring to the role.

-Please quote reference SW40762 on your application and in any correspondence about this vacancy.
+Please quote reference SW45073 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.